serinepy/profile/README.md

 # Personal Portfolio Website

-This is a simple responsive portfolio website built with **HTML and CSS**.
+This is a simple responsive portfolio website built with **HTML and CSS and js**.
 It includes sections for About, Skills, Projects, and Contact.

 ## Demo